-An amount of \$1,410,000 is included to continue routine and non-routine maintenance in five major commercial revitalization areas (Annandale, Route 1, Springfield, McLean, and Baileys Crossroads) and provide landscaping maintenance associated with the Tyson's Corner Silver Line area.
+An amount of \$1,410,000 is included to continue routine and non-routine maintenance in five major commercial revitalization areas (Annandale, Route 1, Springfield, McLean and Baileys Crossroads) and provide landscaping maintenance associated with the Tyson's Corner Silver Line area.
 The goal of this program is to provide an enhanced level of infrastructure and right-of-way features in these urbanizing areas to facilitate pedestrian movements and create a "sense of place."
 Routine maintenance in the commercial revitalization areas currently includes grass mowing, trash removal, fertilization, mulching of plant beds, weed control, and plant pruning.
 Non-routine maintenance includes asset maintenance or replacement (e.g., trees, plants, bicycle racks, area signs, street furniture, bus shelter, drinking fountains) to sustain the overall visual characteristics of the districts.
 Maintenance along the Silver Line also includes the upkeep of 27 water quality swales under the raised tracks located in VDOT right-of-way.
 Typical maintenance for the swales includes litter and sediment removal, vegetation care, and structural maintenance.
-Additional funding of \$100,000 will be considered as part of the FY 2020 Carryover Review to support increased costs associated with maintenance of Phase II of the Silver Line to include the new Innovation Station and Herndon parking garages.
+An increase of \$100,000 to the FY 2021 proposed funding level is anticipated to be included in the FY 2020 Third Quarter Review to support the costs associated with maintenance of Phase II of the Silver Line to include the new Innovation Station and Herndon parking garages.